os-js/manual.os-js.org/src/development/index.md

 If you want to use `node-supervisor` to automatically restart the server upon changes, use `./bin/start.sh --debug` (or `./bin/win-start.cmd --debug`) instead of `node osjs run --debug`.

+You can also start the server with `--reload` flag.
+This will make server automatically reload your package server scripts upon change.

+See [packages manual](/packages/#development) for more information about package development.

 ## Files, Modules and Layouts

 All of the sources are located in `src/` with exception of the following modules: